 Exclusive access to events and workshops

-You’ll be surprised how much value influencers will add if you treat them like how you treat journalists.
+You’ll be surprised how much value influencers will add if you treat them like how you treat PR agents & journalists.

 Allow freedom of speech

-Don’t work with influencers to drive agendas for your business.
-Work with influencers simply to understand how you can better yourself.
+Don’t work with influencers to drive agendas for your business – directly.
+Work with influencers simply to understand how you can better yourself & business will take care of it.

 This exercise should be done by first finding subject matter experts, getting them on-boarded, giving them the product and service experience & then letting them freely talk about you.
 Do not give ready made material to influencers for publishing.